 - At 10- and 15-years of service, the Division is notified and eligible employees are invited to attend a brief ceremony where certificates are presented by the County Administrator or a designee.

 - Beginning with the completion of 20, 25, and 30 years of service, and continuing in five-year increments, eligible employees are invited to attend a Commission meeting where they are presented with a certificate.
 Employees who have attained a service plateau of 20, 25 or 30 years, and continuing in five-year increments, will receive a Board-granted one-time addition of one day to their annual leave accrual.

 The program is administered by the Human Resources Division - Compensation Services Section.
 Recognized employees are featured on BCTV and identified under Service Anniversaries on the BC-Net.

 Employees may be allowed to participate in County employment examinations, subject to supervisor’s approval, during work hours without loss of pay.
-After applying for a job, the employee will be informed about the required exam(s) and the examination deadlines.
+After applying for a job, the employee may be informed about the required exam(s) and the examination deadlines, when applicable.
 Most exams are conducted in the Broward County Test Center located at Broward County Governmental Center, Fifth Floor, Room 509, 115 S. Andrews Ave., Fort Lauderdale, FL 33301.
-The Test Center is open Monday through Friday from 8:30 a.m. to 5 p.m., excluding holidays.
+The Test Center is open Monday through Friday from 9:00 a.m. to 5 p.m., excluding holidays.
 To allow sufficient time for completion of multiple exams, please arrive no later than 3:30 p.m.

 Employment Issues Training